telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

 You can add more sessions to the compare groups through the context menu.

 1. Set **Live Traffic** to **Capturing** and make the requests.
 As a result, the sessions are captured and displayed in the **Live Traffic** list.
 1. Select one or more sessions that you want to compare.
 1. Select the **Add to compare group** option from the context menu and select the compare group where the session should be added.
     ![Add to compare group](../images/livetraffic/compare/compare-context-menu-add-to-group.png)

+## Comparing Options

+The **Compare Sessions (BETA)** tab provides the following options to customize your comparing criteria.

+- **Match sessions by**&mdash;Highlights unmatched sessions with default criteria set to match by **URL**.
+The possible match options are as follows:
+    - **URL** match to highlight sessions with different URLs.
+    - **ID** match where ID is the Fiddler Everywhere unique identificator for each captured session.
+    - **Full** will match only when both session's responses and requests are identical.
+This is usually possible only when used alongside **ignore Headers** and all time-related headers are stripped off.

+**Ignore Headers**&mdash;You can use the popup to create an ignore list of specific requests and response headers from the matching.

 ## Additional Resources